Omeprazole and sodium bicarbonate

 Omeprazole 20 mg orally once a day

--Duration of therapy: Up to 14 days (Over-the-Counter [OTC] formulations) and up to 4 weeks (prescription formulations)
+-Duration of therapy: Up to 14 days (Over-the-Counter [OTC] formulations); Up to 4 weeks (prescription formulations)

 -The OTC formulation course of treatment may be repeated every 4 months as necessary.